48th Highlanders of Canada Pipes & Drums

 The 48th Highlanders of Canada Pipes and Drums is an authorized pipe band in the Canadian Forces and is currently located at Moss Park Armoury in Toronto, Ontario.
-The current pipe major is Warrant Officer Alexander Brown.
+The current pipe major is Master Warrant Officer Alexander Brown.

 History

 The Pipes and Drums with the Band of the Royal Grenadiers on a postcard during the opening night ceremony of Maple Leaf Gardens.

 In its first year, the band was organized with a total strength of 14 pipers and 5 drummers combined.
 During World War I, the pipe band accompanied the regiment to Europe where it led it into battle.
 The pipes and drums have played at every Toronto Maple Leafs home opening game at both Maple Leaf Gardens and the Air Canada Centre since their performance at the opening of the new Maple Leaf Gardens on 12 November 1931 at the request of Conn Smythe (a major in the First World War).
 It performed in Toronto for the Trooping of the Colour in 1967 and the Scottish World Festival at the Canadian National Exhibition from 1972 to 1981.
 In 1985 it performed in the Netherlands for the ruby jubilee of the liberation of that country.
 In 1987, it was invited to perform in Bermuda and that same year, it participated in the Royal Nova Scotia International Tattoo.
 In 1990, the pipe band was the largest military pipe band in the Commonwealth of Nations.
 In 1999, the pipe band lead the parade from Maple Leaf Gardens to the Air Canada Centre, when the Maple Leafs moved there for their area of operations.
 The regimental pipe and drums provided musical accompaniment for the G7 summit in 1988 and for Queen Elizabeth II in 1998.